-- Buses will be operating at full capacity. - Parents/guardians are required to stay nearby until the bus driver pulls away from the bus stop in case a student is not granted a daily pass. - Students who report symptoms while on the bus will be isolated at the school nearest the dropoff if the parent is unable to pick up the student immediately. - Windows will be open to increase ventilation if air quality and rider safety allow. - Face masks are strongly recommended but not required for all bus occupants.
-Buses will have May 17, 2022 disposable masks and will provide them to any student boarding the bus without a mask upon request.

-- Buses are thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19 with District approved products that are listed on the EPA's list "N" of effective products for COVID-19.
+- Buses will be operating at full capacity. - Parents/guardians are required to stay nearby until the bus driver pulls away from the bus stop in case a student is not granted a daily pass. - Students who report symptoms while on the bus will be isolated at the school nearest the dropoff if the parent is unable to pick up the student immediately. - Windows will be open to increase ventilation if air quality and rider safety allow. - Face masks are required for all bus occupants.
+Students are expected to have and wear a face mask at the bus pick-up spot.
+Buses will have disposable masks and will provide them to any student boarding the bus without a mask. - Bus drivers, bus monitors and passengers must wear face masks that completely cover their nose and mouth when there is more than one person on the bus. - Buses are thoroughly cleaned and disinfected daily and after transporting any individual who is exhibiting symptoms of COVID-19 with District approved products that are listed on the EPA's list "N" of effective products for COVID-19.
 Frequently touched surfaces are disinfected daily. - Drivers will be provided disposable gloves and any other required personal protection equipment (PPE) as needed for use with cleaning products.